Texas utility regulator ousted after comments to investors disclosed

 (Reuters) - The third and last remaining commissioner of the Texas utilities regulator resigned under pressure on Tuesday after the release of comments to investors vowing to protect utility profits and dismissing financial hits from a cold snap on municipal power companies.

 The resignation came soon after the disclosure of inflammatory comments by the Public Utility Commission Chair Arthur D’Andrea in a March 9 call with Bank of America utilities’ analysts.
-The call took place two days before he was to consider rescinding billions of dollars payment to utilities.
+The call took place two days before he was to consider rescinding billions of dollars payment to utilities and included him boasting of his job security.

+His stance against repricing, including telling legislators he had no authority to order a change, helped sink a proposal this week to cut $4.1 billion from charges in the final hours of a deadly February blackout.

+However, the next commissioner can "correct prices" for power and services, state Attorney General Ken Paxton said in an opinion bit.ly/3bTyxw0 on Wednesday.
+A retroactive move for a certain period would likely be upheld in court if challenged, he wrote.

 On the March 9 call, D’Andrea told investors and analysts he had “tipped the scale as hard as I could” to prevent repricing and would keep “the weight of the commission” against it, according to a recording of the call published Tuesday by Texas Monthly magazine on its website.